skadz108/skadz108/README.md

 ## About

-I'm a developer, game player, music enjoyer, and a few other things.
+Developer, writer, and music-enjoyer from Arizona.

 ## Projects

-- Vinci
-- kfdTests
+- Riptide, a web feed client for iOS.
+- Some iOS jailbreaking stuff
-- Some other iOS apps
+- Some regular iOS stuff
-- [Skadz.online](https://skadz.online) (I need to start working on this more)
+- Some music stuff
-- Lots of other small things.
+- Lots of other stuff

 ## Languages

-- HTML
+- Swift
 - JavaScript
 - Python
-- Swift (still learning)

 ## Contact